nathancarter/weblurch/doc/plan.md

 Complete the Groups plugin by adding the following features.

- * Do not hard-code a color into the bubble-drawing routine, but lift the color from the data about the group's own type.
-Default to gray.
  * Enhance the Group insertion actions so that they are unavailable when the base and anchor of the selection are not in the same Group.
  * Add instance methods for getting/setting arbitrary data on a Group, as